creatal/freelance-seo/index.md

 ### Freelance SEO Support

 Having trouble with Freelance SEO?
-Check out our [blog](https://consultantsussex.com/feed-your-head/) where you will find lots of useful information all about Search Engine Optimisation and get in touch when you're ready, so we can help you sort it out.
+Check out our [blog](https://consultantsussex.com/feed-your-head/) where you will find lots of useful information all about Search Engine Optimisation and get in touch when you're ready, so we can help you sort out your [search engine optimisation](https://consultantsussex.com/wordpress-websites/wordpress-seo/).